Who we are

 What we do

 By 2050, Africa is estimated to have an added 1.3 billion people, accounting for more than half the world population growth from now.
 It is therefore extremely necessary for us to capitalize on our human resource power.
-The Ghana Youth Research Program takes a first principles approach at addressing this problem by introducing extremely brilliant pre-university students to research.
+The Ghana Youth Research Program takes a first principles approach at developing talent by introducing extremely brilliant university students to research.
 We aim to train our participants to create homegrown solutions that can intricately be tied with entrepreneurship (Research and Development mentality).
-The pilot program starts by working with labs in the University of Ghana, Legon, to provide research opportunities to participants.
+The program works with labs in the Ghanaian Universities to provide research opportunities to participants.
 These students will go on to solve some of the most pressing issues the African continent faces, ranging from agriculture to climate issues to education and more.

 About the program